ptahproject/ptah/docs/faq.rst

 Ptah cheats and uses SQL like NoSQL
 -----------------------------------

-The core ptah_cms data model is very simple and meant to be extensible.
+The core ptah.cms data model is very simple and meant to be extensible.
 We do store JSON for some attributes (like security) instead of separate tables for performance and convienance reasons.
 Ptah isnt a academic exercise it is to help people get work done efficiently.
 The core data model is simple enough that you can normalize your schema's however you like but that doesnt mean the core system needs to have that complexity.
 The other "cheat" is that we store path in the content table.
-This enables fast lookups if using content heirarchies (1 simple SELECT).  ptah_cms has 3 tables and one of them (ptah_cms_content) is not required to be used unless you want heriarchies.
+This enables fast lookups if using content heirarchies (1 simple SELECT).  ptah.cms has 3 tables and one of them (ptah_cms_content) is not required to be used unless you want heriarchies.